 Below is our buildspec.yml file.

-- Env section has some variables which are needed during the build.
-They have been stored in the AWS parameter store and we are referring to them here.
+- The Env section has some variables which are needed during the build.
+They have been stored in the AWS parameter store, and we are referring to them here.
 As our application has an old version of Symfony, we need to prefix variable names with “SYMFONY__”.
-For newer versions, they should be written as “%env(DATABASE__HOST)%”.
+For newer versions, they should be written as “%env(DATABASE__HOST)%.”
 You can find more details about connecting to a database here.

-- Under the post_build section, we are removing some folders which are needed in the deployment bundle, deleting Symfony cache, giving permissions to cache and logs folder and then at the end running some unit tests.
+- Under the post_build section, we are removing some folders needed in the deployment bundle, deleting Symfony cache, giving permissions to cache and logs folder, and then running some unit tests.
 Replace “<Project Name>” with your actual project name.

-- Under artifacts sections, we are giving a pattern which will generate a .zip bundle by recursively going through the project directory.
+- We are giving a pattern that will generate a .zip bundle by recursively going through the project directory under the artifacts sections.

 Once the build stage is completed successfully, a .zip file of the source will be generated and copied to an S3 bucket.